johnbywater/quantdsl/README.md

 American(Date('2015-04-01'), Date('2016-05-01'), 9, Market('NBP'))
 ```

-If *Quant DSL* source code involves *Market* objects, market calibration parameters will be required.
-Although market dynamics are out of the scope of this package, *Quant DSL* provides a one-factor "spot-vol" (Black Scholes) price process, which can simulate correlated Brownian motions.
+If a *Quant DSL* expression involves *Market* objects, market calibration parameters will be required when the expression is evaluated.
+Although market dynamics are out of the scope of *Quant DSL*, a one-factor "spot-vol" (Black Scholes) price process - which can simulate correlated Brownian motions - is included and used by default. *Quant DSL* supports using other price processes, such as the two factor model proposed by Smith and Schwartz, however price processes other than simple Black Scholes have not so far been developed for this package.

 The one-factor calibration parameters for two markets called 'NBP' and 'TTF' might look like this:

 ```python
 {